mbiarnes/chestnut/README.md

     optaplanner-wb
     jbpm-dashboard
     kie-wb-distributions

+The jobs for Zanata push is executed every Monday (triggered).<br>
+The jobs for Zanata pull is executed one day before the release, because the raised PRs should be merged before releasing.
+In some cases the jobs are triggered manually.<br>
+It is to define if it makes more sense to run the scripts every day.

 Remove old branches
 -------------------
-Before pushing new "release" branches to github/jboss-integration is is important to remove old branches from previous builds to avoid collencting these temporally branches.<br>
+Before pushing new "release" branches to github/jboss-integration is is important to remove old branches from previous builds to avoid collecting these temporary branches.<br>
 Therefore there are three scripts to remove this branches.<br>

 **012.Releasing_Uberfire_Ubefire-extensions_remove-release-branches-\<branch\>** \[removes uberfire and uberfire-extensions branches\]<br>